ccremer/clustercode-worker/README.md

 ## Branches

 * `master`: Development branch.
-* `release-2.x`: Release branch of a 2.x version.
-All 2.x.y bugfixes go in here too after merging.

-## Docker Tags
+## Image Tags

-* `master`: Upon building the master branch travis will build a docker images with the tag `master` and push to Docker Hub.
+* `master`: Upon building the master branch CI pipeline will build a docker images with the tag `master` and push to Docker Hub.
 This should be considered experimental and not particularly stable.
-* `master-armhf`: Same as master, but built for ARM32 architecture (Raspberry Pi's, etc.).
-* `master-arm64`: Same as master, but built for ARM64 architecture (also called aarch64).
-* `master-amd64`: Same as master, built for x86 or AMD64 architecture.
-* `latest`: The latest stable image tag from the latest release branch.
-If you don't know which to pick, use this.
-* `latest-armhf`, `latest-arm64`, `latest-amd64`: Same schema as the master applies here.
-* `2.x.y`, `2.x.y-armhf`, `2.x.y-arm64`, `2.x.y-amd64`: Particular Release tags
+* `tags`: Particular versioned Release tags

-## Code Style

-* Passing `nil` to any of the clustercode specific internal API is considered "wrong use of API".
-As such, clustercode will panic at some point if you do.